 We went up Whistler Mountain, took the peak to peak to Blackcomb then back to Whistler and down the mountain.
 It was cold but it was so beautiful.
 I am really glad we went up for the morning.

 Overall, it was a really fun weekend in Whistler.
 We just a hiccup on our ride back home.
 Our car decided to break in North Vancouver, making it un-drivable, and here’s where the real adventure begins.
-My husband’s coworker and wife were in the car with us.
-There are only two seats in a tow truck and hubby’s coworker had AAA so we thought it best to have her go with him so when they had to get a new tow truck on the US side, there wouldn’t be an issue.
+My partner’s coworker and wife were in the car with us.
+There are only two seats in a tow truck and my partner’s coworker had AAA so we thought it best to have her go with him so when they had to get a new tow truck on the US side, there wouldn’t be an issue.
 This was 2:30-3:00 PM on a Sunday.

 My oh my what a crazy end to our Canadian adventure!